Amicable/Voluntary Breach of Contract - Compliance & Procedures

 - The date and signature of both parties with mention “read and approved” in French i.e. “lu et approuvé”.

-- The ending’s date of waiting period: from the signature of legal application, you benefit from a reflection’s delay of 15 calendar days (from Monday to Sunday).
-After this delay, if no party changes his/her mind about the breach, the agreement must be sent to the Labour Inspection by recorded letter with proof of receipt, by one or the other party.
+- The ending’s date of waiting period: from the signature of legal application, you benefit from a reflection’s period of 15 calendar days (from Monday to Sunday).
+After this period, if no party changes his/her mind about the breach, the agreement must be sent to the Labour Inspection by recorded letter with proof of receipt, by one or the other party.

 - The notice period noted in the employment contract is not applicable to the amicable breach as this notice period is applicable for traditional ruptures (dismissal or resignation).

 The Labour Inspection has a 15 days period (from Monday to Saturday excluding bank holidays and Sundays) to study your application.
 This period begins the day after reception of your legal application.
 That’s why it is necessary to send the application by recorded post with proof of receipt.

 After this period, if you don’t obtain any letter from the Labour Inspection to invalid the agreement, your convention is considered as accepted.